pokarats/transformer_pytorch/README.md

 Results are recorded in the log files.

-* Build Your Own Transformer’s documentation!
+* Build Your Own Transformer’s Documentation Contents

     * Project File Structure